Empowering In-Browser Deep Learning Inference on Edge Devices with Just-in-Time Kernel Optimizations: Background and Motivation

 \subsection{DL Inference in Web Browsers}

+Compared to cloud- or 5G edge-based solutions for DNN inference, on-device inference provides specific advantages in reducing cloud operation costs and providing improved privacy.
+As reported by Microsoft and Google~\cite{zerocogs,google_edge}, on-device inference has the potential to achieve zero cost for providing DNN services to a large number of customers.
+Additionally, as stated in~\cite{cloudcyberattacks}, there is always a risk of data breaches when information travels over the internet.
+Therefore, even though network bandwidth is less of an issue these days, on-device inference attracts more and more attention compared to the cloud counterpart.

-Enabling DL inference in modern Web browsers is nontrivial~\cite{Yunma19}.
+Nowadays, as many DNN models are directly integrated into Web applications~\cite{genai_ort}, in-browser inference on device in gaining momenta~\cite{microsoft2023ort, google2023tfjs,Webdnn,brainjs}.
+However, enabling DNN inference in modern Web browsers is nontrivial~\cite{Yunma19, wang2024exploring}.
 Due to the security considerations, the sandbox mechanism is widely used within browsers, which isolates Web applications, scripts, and other contents from the underlying system.
-The sandbox environment prevents malicious code from accessing and modifying system resources and settings, meanwhile it also restricts the usage of the sophisticated native DNN inference libraries, such as Eigen~\cite{eigen} for the CPU and cuBLAS~\cite{cublas} for the GPU.
+The sandbox environment prevents malicious code from accessing and modifying system resources and settings, meanwhile it also restricts the usage of the sophisticated native DNN inference libraries, such as Eigen~\cite{eigen} for CPU and cuBLAS~\cite{cublas} for GPU.

 To make DL inference in browsers possible, alternative programming interfaces, hence backends, are proposed to use.
 JavaScript~\cite{javascript} is firstly leveraged to implement DL kernels and graphs in Web DL frameworks~\cite{google2023tfjs}.
 JavaScript has no-static data type and no vectorization support.
 Although some efforts like V8 Engine~\cite{v8} could significantly accelerate JavaScript code, the DL execution with it is still extremely inefficient in JavaScript environment.